Myanmar court refuses to dismiss charges against journalists

-YANGON, Myanmar (AP) — A Myanmar court has refused to dismiss a case against two Reuters journalists after the reporters’ lawyers insisted last week that the evidence doesn’t support the charges.
+YANGON, Myanmar (AP) — A Myanmar court on Wednesday refused to dismiss a case against two detained Reuters journalists after the reporters’ lawyers last week insisted the evidence from prosecution witnesses so far doesn’t support the charges.

+“The judge said that eight more witnesses are still left to testify and our claims of baseless evidence from persecution witnesses are not yet true,” Than Zaw Aung, one of the reporters’ lawyers, said after a court hearing.

+The defense lawyers last week asked the judge to dismiss the charges after four months of preliminary hearings, saying testimony from 17 of 25 prosecution witnesses did not give enough evidence to prove the pair violated the law.

 Wa Lone and Kyaw Soe Oo face possible charges under the Official Secrets Act, a law dating from British colonial times.
 If convicted, they could get up to 14 years in prison.